tmxsh/Out-of-Control/README.md

 Step 3: Open a browser and enter that IP:3000/player2 in the URL bar.
 This will connect player 2.

 You are now ready to play!

+# Things to watch out for when playing
+1. The server will print IDs for player 1 and player 2 when they connect.
+If the server prints out 'too many connections!', that means that too many players have connected to the server.
+To resolve this, you will need to hit CTRL-C in the terminal to stop the server, and close out all of your browser windows.
+You can then start the server and play again.
+2. When a player has reached 21 points, an alert will pop up letting you both know that they have won.
+At that point, you will want to hit CTRL-C in the terminal where you started the server to stop the server, and close all browser windows.
+You can play again by going to the terminal where you stopped the server and typing in: node server.js